FAIRmat-NFDI/nomad-docs/docs/tutorial/overview.md

 Tutorials provide guided, learning-oriented paths.
 Follow them to learn NOMAD and understand new concepts by working through practical examples.
 See {{ nav_link("howto/overview.md", breadcrumb=True) }} if you already know your goal and need instructions to accomplish it.

-Unless stated otherwise, these tutorials use **NOMAD Central**, the public FAIRmat-hosted NOMAD platform.
-There are two relevant deployments:

 - [**Production**](https://nomad-lab.eu/prod/v1/gui/search/entries){:target="_blank" rel="noopener"}: Use by default for any generic tutorial activities.
 - [**Test**](https://nomad-lab.eu/prod/v1/test/gui/search/entries){:target="_blank" rel="noopener"}: Use primarily for testing publishing capabilities.
 This deployment contains a dedicated *temporary* database that is routinely wiped.